benc-uk/blog/_posts/2019-09-07-load-testing.md

   workingDirectory: path/toYour/loadtests
 ```
 Some comments:
+- Yes we're running the test from the build agent, lengthy tests with high number of VUs is going to tie up the build machine.
+A better approach would be to trigger the run on some remote "load injector" (as we called them in the LoadRunner days), one idea I had was to use Azure Container Instances.
+The complexity of passing data to/from the remote system caused me to skip this idea for the short term and keep it simple.
 - `-q` enables quiet mode, this disables the progress bar, but you still get the nice stats printed at the end.
 - The `-e API_HOST=http://$(apiHost)` argument passes the Azure Devops variable `apiHost` into the script as an environmental variable API_HOST
 - `--out json=results.json` writes all the metrics and data for the run out at a JSON file.
 Which is what we'll use in the next step

 # Integration with Azure Monitor
-Next task is to get this `results.json` somewhere where we can do something useful with it, visualize and report on what happened in the test run.
+Next task is to get the `results.json` somewhere where we can do something useful with it, visualize and report on what happened in the test run.
 The raw file is likely to be HUGE, and running reports directly off it via Excel or PowerBI is extremely problematic due to the density of the data points (down to the microsecond).
 What we need is some sort of time series database.

 Azure Monitor Log Analytics (or just Log Analytics) is something typically used in Azure to record "system level data" i.e. monitoring data from a range of sources, logs, application events, machine metrics etc. It might not be your first choice for the problem in hand but it has a few characteristics which make it well suited:
 - It is time series based